anandthakker/anandthakker.github.io/contents/projects/index.md

   - project
 ---

-**Note:** While there's an "Experiments" section below for smaller stuff, in fact most of these side projects are in pretty early and experimental stages.
+Here are some of the side projects I've been working on for the past year or so since I dusted off the old text editor and started coding again.